 The pisco sours are so good, you really ought to get yourself a refill.

 Opening in 2002, Peruvian restaurant Limón is operated by three brothers.
 They’ve continued to expand beyond their original location in the Mission District.
 They now have six restaurants with the same name including one in the San Francisco airport and one in Hawaii.
 Their authentic cuisine is worth the trip.
 I enjoyed the amazing ceviche and a beet and potato salad.

 If you are looking for a quiet hideaway for a nightcap and dessert, you need to find Per Diem.
 I had the Eva Perron: Fernet-Branca, ginger beer, lime, Domaine de Canton, and Carpano Antica.
 The pot de chocolate is not to be missed.

 Admittedly, I visited ELEMENTS Bar & Lounge at ONE65 because of a photo I saw of this drink in an article.
 I wanted to take my own picture and figure out how the glass stayed on the branch it was served on.
 In person, the All Bark & No Bite (five amari blend, carpano blanco, Rittenhouse rye) was quite delicious.
 And the glass must be blown with the branch as it fits together like a glove.
 The bar menu riffs off the four elements (air, wind, earth, fire).
 This drink falls in the Earth category.

 On your way back down to the ground floor, it’s hard to ignore the alluring Patisserie & Boutique in the lobby.
 From classic French favorites like macarons to hand-made truffles, the options are practically endless.
 They also bake breads daily and serve wine and coffees.

+So, those are my recommendations for where to be sipping in San Francisco.
 I’d love to hear what you’ve been sipping lately.
 Cheers!